-- 1.52 This paper has illustrated the sensitivity of debt interest spending to a number of factors, notably the interest rate on new borrowing that feeds through to the effective interest rate on the outstanding stock of debt in some cases quickly, in others over many years.
-The most important downside fiscal risks are those that would push interest rates up relative to economic growth, thereby raising debt interest spending proportionately more than GDP. - 1.53 Over the medium term, there are many factors that could raise debt interest spending relative to our latest forecast.
+- 8.52 This chapter has illustrated the sensitivity of debt interest spending to a number of factors, notably the interest rate on new borrowing that feeds through to the effective interest rate on the outstanding stock of debt in some cases quickly, in others over many years.
+The most important downside fiscal risks are those that would push interest rates up relative to economic growth, thereby raising debt interest spending proportionately more than GDP. - 8.53 Over the medium term, there are many factors that could raise debt interest spending relative to our latest forecast.
 Higher Bank Rate or RPI inflation would affect spending quickly; higher gilt yields or borrowing would affect it more slowly.
 The risk of RPI inflation being higher than our March forecast is very high in the short term, but a medium likelihood beyond that.
-The risk of interest rates either Bank Rate or gilt yields being higher looks to be of medium likelihood, with market expectations little changed since March. - 1.54 Over the longer term, the key risk to fiscal sustainability is that the growth-corrected interest rate reverts to a historically more normal average.
+The risk of interest rates either Bank Rate or gilt yields being higher looks to be of medium likelihood, with market expectations little changed since March.
+Other risks that could lead to higher borrowing are discussed in preceding chapters. - 8.54 Over the longer term, the key risk to fiscal sustainability is that the growth-corrected interest rate reverts to a historically more normal average.
 The minus 1.6 percentage point average assumed in our latest medium-term forecast sits at around the 30th percentile of outturns since 1900 and around 2 percentage points below the median peacetime outturn.
 But even that may understate a 'normal' rate given the unusual drivers of negative outturns in the 1970s (due to the oil shocks) and the post-war decades (due to financial repression).
 For every percentage point increase, our latest long-term projections show debt would be higher at the 50-year horizon by around 25 per cent of GDP.
 The longer the time horizon one considers, the greater the likelihood that historical norms will reassert themselves.